 5. Change the Screen Saver Settings on Windows 11

-1. First, right-click on your desktop and select Personalize.
+1. Right-click on your desktop and select Personalize.

 Personalize